Charles Reed - Chair

 Among other roles, he was part of the coaching staff of the England Cerebral Palsy and Great Britain Paralympic swim teams from 1982-1992.

 Ken now works independently as an advisor and consultant.
-Recent or current work includes the development of the TOP Sportsability online resource project for the Youth Sport Trust, as well as an inclusive physical activity & sport projects in Zambia (UK Sport), India (British Council - India), Sudan (Foreign & Commonwealth Office) and Vanuatu (Australian Sports Committee).
+Recent work has included the ongoing development of the TOP Sportsability online resource for the Youth Sport Trust.
+He has also delivered inclusive physical activity & sport projects in overseas development settings with current projects in Bangladesh,Ethiopia, Malaysia and Peru.

 Lee Mason is the Chief Executive of the County Sport Partnership Network- the body which represents and supports the nationwide network of County Sports Partnerships.
 The role builds on Lee’s time as Director of the County Sports Partnership in Bucks & Milton Keynes, which he led since the Partnerships’ inception in 2000, overseeing its success and growth into a highly regarded multi-agency Partnership and working closely with Stoke Mandeville Stadium and WheelPower to develop sport for disabled people in the local area.